Weekly Virtual Information Sessions are held via Webex on Wednesdays during spring 2021 semester, 11:30 a.m.-12:30 p.m.

 - The courses below will count towards your Foreign Language/Study Abroad/Cultural Course requirement.

 - All 3000-5000 level virtual study abroad courses listed below will count towards fulfilling the significant international experience requirement for INTB majors graduating Spring 2021, Summer 2021 and Fall 2021.

-- There is no travel associated with any of these courses for spring 2021.
+- There is no travel associated with any of these courses for fall 2021.